loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 == Transformations <Transformations>

-At this stage #ln is still a calculus.
-How do we bridge the gap between calculus and machine?
-This section goes into the necessary transformations to turn
+So far we have only seen #ln as a lambda calculus.
+In this section we go into the necessary transformations made to types, values, and commands, to turn
-#ln into a language that can be transformed to an assembly language.
+#ln into a sublanguage which can then be mapped to assembly.

 // The first three phases of the #ln compiler are: linear closure conversion, stack
 // selection, and pointer closure conversion.
 The first step eliminates linear